cztomczak/cef2go/README.md

 based GUI in your application.
 Or you can provide browser capabilities to your application.

-Supported platforms: Windows, Linux (OS X not yet ready).
+Supported platforms: Windows, Linux, Mac OSX.

 Currently the CEF2go example creates just a simple window with the Chromium browser embedded.
 You can set a few options for